Maniots

+Maniot variety of Modern Greek

+Maniots have historically spoken one of the varieties of Modern Greek, defined as either a "dialect" or an "idiom".

-The Maniot dialect of Modern Greek has several archaic properties that distinguishes it from most mainstream varieties.
-One of them, shared with the highly divergent Tsakonian as well as with the old dialects spoken around Athens until the 19th century, is the divergent treatment of historical /y/ (written <υ>).
+One of the Maniot variety's properties—shared with Tsakonian and with dialects spoken around Athens until the 19th century—is the divergent treatment of historical /y/ (written <υ>).
 Although this sound merged to /i/ everywhere else, these dialects have /u/ instead (e.g. [ˈksulo] versus standard [ˈksilo] 'wood').

-These varieties are thought to be relic areas of a previously larger areal dialect group that used to share these features and was later divided by the penetration of Arvanitika settlement in much of its area in the late Middle Ages.
+These varieties are thought to be relic areas of a previously larger areal dialect group that used to share these features, and was later divided by the penetration of Arvanitika in much of its area, in the late Middle Ages.

 Other features of the Maniot dialect include the palatalization of velar consonants, i.e. the realization of /k, ɡ, x, ɣ/ as ([tɕ, dʑ] or [ɕ, ʑ] before /i, e, j/.
-This feature is shared with many southern dialects of Greek, especially Cretan.
+This feature is shared with many southern dialects of Greek; especially Cretan.